desbma/GoogleSpeech/README.md

 Google Speech is a simple multiplatform command line tool to read text using Google Translate TTS (Text To Speech) API.

+See also [gTTS](https://github.com/pndurette/gTTS), for a similar but probably more advanced, and actively maintained projet.

 ## Features